raspberrypilearning/time-to-make/en/step_5.md

 --- task ---
 Add an LED amd a 220Ohm resistor to the breadboard.

-Put one resistor leg into GP15 (20) in the Pico, and the other into a free row in the breadboard.
+Put one resistor leg into GP15 in the Pico, and the other into a free row in the breadboard.

-Add a socket to pin wire from the same row in the breadboard to the long LED leg.
+Add a socket-to-pin wire from the same row in the breadboard to the long LED leg.

-Add a black socket to pin wire from the shorter LED leg to GND (3) on the Pico.
+Add a socket-to-pin wire from the shorter LED leg to GND.

 ![LEDs in a breadboard](images/led-full.png){:width="500px"}
 --- /task ---

 --- task ---
-Import the 'DigitalLED' from the picozero library.
+Import `LED` from the picozero library.

 --- code ---